search

 • During World War II, Switzerland was the center of the gold market

-US Dollar Correlation: Negative correlation
+U.S. Dollar Correlation: Negative Correlation

 Australian Dollar Correlation: Positive Correlation